wiredprairie/istio.github.io/_docs/concepts/what-is-istio/overview.md

 In addition to these behaviors, Istio is designed for extensibility to meet diverse deployment needs:

 - **Platform Support**.
-Istio is designed to run in a variety of environments including ones that span Cloud, on-premise, Kubernetes, Mesos etc. We’re initially focused on Kubernetes but are working to support other environments soon.
+Istio is designed to run in a variety of environments including ones that span Cloud, on-premises, Kubernetes, Mesos etc. We’re initially focused on Kubernetes but are working to support other environments soon.

 - **Integration and Customization**.
 The policy enforcement component can be extended and customized to integrate with existing solutions for